Joshua2880/Audio_Tracer_2D/README.md

 Ray leakage occurs occasionaly at boundries, this is possible due to floating point error.

-Memory requirements make render the concept impractical.
+Memory requirements render the concept impractical for any impulse response of significant length and space of significant size.